BEAT: A Large-Scale Semantic and Emotional Multi-Modal Dataset for Conversational Gestures Synthesis: BEAT: Body-Expression-Audio-Text Dataset

 \section{BEAT: Body-Expression-Audio-Text Dataset}

 In this section, we introduce the proposed Body-Expression-Audio-Text (BEAT) Dataset.
-First, we describe the dataset acquisition process and then introduce the annotation of text, emotion, and semantic relevance information.
+First, we describe the dataset acquisition process and then introduce text, emotion, and semantic relevance information annotation.
 Finally, we use BEAT to analyze the correlation between conversational gestures and emotions and show the distribution of semantic relevance.